stjet/ming-wm/README.md

 More or the less the same, but includes with an onscreen keyboard for touchscreens.

-`evtest` needs to be installed.
-Currently, the input device is assumed to be at `/dev/input/by-path/first-touchscreen`, but this is easily editable (see `src/bin/wm.rs`).
-So, for touchscreen support, the user running `ming` needs to have read permissions for that `dev/input/` file.
+Currently, the touchscreen input device is assumed to be at `/dev/input/by-path/first-touchscreen`, but this is easily editable (see `src/bin/wm.rs`).
+For touchscreen support, the user running `ming` needs to have read permissions for that `/dev/input/` file.

 ```
 ming touch